This design was created to brand an upcoming band project and promote a tour, while maintaining the band’s minimalist style and design.

 Flower Surface Pattern I

-This design balances aesthetic and functional needs as an effective repeating surface pattern that can be used for a variety of projects.
+This was a personal design project, meant to show my versatility as an artist and illustrator.
+The design balances aesthetic and functional needs as an effective repeating surface pattern that can be used for a variety of projects.

 The pattern applies design theory and color by making use of hierarchy and practical organization for a print piece that will meet the needs of various audiences.